Mujib: The Making of a Nation: Theatrical release

-On September 6, during Sheikh Hasina's four-day state visit to India, Arindam Bagchi, the spokesperson of Indian Ministry of External Affairs, said that the film's release date has not been set but he expects it to be released by the end of 2022.
+In September 6, during Sheikh Hasina's four-day state visit to India, Arindam Bagchi, the spokesperson of Indian Ministry of External Affairs, said that the film's release date has not been set but he expects it to be released by the end of 2022.
+On 31 July 2023, Bangladesh Film Censor Board gave uncut censor certificate to the film.
+On 20 September 2023, Hasan Mahmud said that the government is planning to release the film in the month of October in the country.